Quantum Computation with Coherent Spin States and the Close Hadamard Problem: The Spin System Model

 and where $\op{S}^2=\hat{\op{S}}_x^2+\hat{\op{S}}_y^2+\hat{\op{S}}_z^2$.
 The ladder operators are $\hat{\op{S}}_\pm=\hat{\op{S}}_x\pm{\rm i}\hat{\op{S}}_y$, and the action of the lowering operator on the ground state is We use the discrete spin states to construct the continuously parameterized coherent spin states.

-The harmonic-oscillator coherent states are \emph{translations} of the oscillator ground state~\cite{Le97}.
-Analogously, the coherent spin states are \emph{rotations} of the spin-system ground state~\cite{KU93,Ar72,Pe72}.
+The harmonic oscillator coherent states are translations of the oscillator ground state~\cite{Le97}.
+Analogously, the coherent spin states are rotations of the spin system ground state~\cite{KU93,Ar72,Pe72}.
 Individual spin states are often referred to in the literature \cite{Ar72,Pe72} as Dicke states analogous to photon number states, and the coherent spin states are referred to as Bloch states analogous to Glauber states.

 The coherent spin state,~$\left|\theta,\phi\right\rangle_{s}$ with ~$\theta,\phi \in \mathbb{R}$, is~\cite{KU93}: The coherent spin state of most interest is

 which has a Dicke-state amplitude spectrum whose squared magnitude is the binomial probability distribution with $p=q=1/2$ shown in Fig.~\ref{fig:SVDJFig2QPlots}b.